 15200 Annapolis Rd, Bowie, MD

 All shows are FREE with the exception of the Bowie show on December 17.
 This is a fundraiser, with tickets for $5 each; proceeds support our group with equipment and supply costs.
-Either purchase a ticket from a ringer, or through our link on Brown Paper Tickets (which charges a small service fee)
+Either purchase a ticket from a ringer, or through our link on Brown Paper Tickets: www.brownpapertickets.com (which charges a small service fee).

-With Mary’s retirement as conductor (she still rings with the group), ringer Nena Manzo took the conductor’s baton in 2007.
-Elie Cossa and David Emanuel handle scheduling, planning and public relations.
+The Colonial Handbell Ringers was directed by Mary A. Parker until her retirement from conducting in 2007.
+Mary wrote and/or arranged many of the pieces the group performs today.
+She now rings the group, which is co-directed by Nena Manzo, who took the conductor’s baton in 2007, and by Elie Cossa and David Emanuel who handle scheduling, planning and public relations.
 Many of the original ringers have remained in the group off and on through the years, with one family providing ringers from three generations.
 The group is volunteer, independent and not for profit.

 Although the bulk of our performances are during December for holiday shows, we have also played year-round at concerts, festivals, weddings, faires, and private functions – anywhere our unique and entertaining form of music is desired.
 Programs are traditionally 40-60 minutes in length, but can be tailored to particular requests.
 Beautifully costumed in Colonial, Renaissance or traditional dress, we are a unique visual and auditory experience.
 Past performance venues include: The Pageant of Peace, Gadsby’s Tavern, The Lyceum, The White House, The Annapolis State House, assisted living homes, churches and country clubs.